cell-os/cell-os/docs/userguide.md

   * currently only first port (`$PORT0`) is exposed.
 * `lb:module` - Optional - specifies a custom GW module to handle this application type; the configuration and proxying microservice for this specific application;

+## Service discovery and load balancing != api management

+There's a full set of features enabled by the Adobe.io api-gateway api management layer.
+While there may be a subset of overlapping functionality there, we should strive to keep the separation of concerns, so learn how that works before trying to do something related to that with this.

 # HTTP access to S3 folder

 Each cell has an associated bucket along with "folders" that each cell subdivision will have access to, plus a `shared` "folder" which is accessible from all cell subdivisions.